 Need to Enroll?

-NOTE: Make sure to enroll in Zelle with the same email address and/or U.S. mobile phone number you used for online banking to receive funds from the sender.
-You have 14 calendar days to respond to a Zelle notification.
+NOTE: Enroll with Zelle® using the same email address and/or U.S. mobile phone number you used for PNC Online Banking to receive funds from the sender.
+You have 14 calendar days to respond to a Zelle® notification.
 After 14 days, the payment will expire and the sender will need to resend the funds.

-PNC and Zelle do not offer a protection program for any authorized payments made with Zelle.
-For example, if you make a purchase using Zelle, but you do not receive the item or the item is not as described or as you expected, you will not be reimbursed for the transaction.
+PNC and Zelle® do not offer a protection program for any authorized payments made with Zelle®.
+For example, if you make a purchase using Zelle®, but you do not receive the item or the item is not as described or as you expected, you will not be reimbursed for the transaction.
+PNC does not recommend the use of Zelle® for the buying or selling of goods and does not offer a purchase protection policy if Zelle® is used for the buying or selling of goods.

-In order to use Zelle, the sender's and recipient’s bank accounts must be based in the U.S. Additionally, you can only send or receive money in U.S. dollars.
+In order to use Zelle®, the sender's and recipient’s bank accounts must be based in the U.S. and the sender's and recipient’s phone numbers must be U.S. mobile phone numbers.
+Additionally, you can only send or receive money in U.S. dollars.

-Zelle has replaced PopMoney in the PNC Mobile and PNC Virtual Wallet apps.
+Zelle® has replaced PopMoney in the PNC Mobile App.
 However, you can continue to use PopMoney to send or receive money when you log into PNC Online Banking on a desktop computer.

 PNC does not charge a fee for Mobile Banking.
 However, third party message and data rates may apply.
 These include fees your wireless carrier may charge you for data usage and text messaging services.
 Check with your wireless carrier for details regarding your specific wireless plan and any data usage or text messaging charges that may apply.
 Also, a supported mobile device is needed to use the Mobile Banking App.
 Mobile Deposit is a feature of PNC Mobile Banking.
 Use of the Mobile Deposit feature requires a supported camera-equipped device and you must download a PNC mobile banking app.
 Eligible PNC Bank account and PNC Bank Online Banking required.
 Certain other restrictions apply.
 See the mobile banking terms and conditions in the PNC Online Banking Service Agreement.

-Google Pay and Google Play™ store are trademarks of Google Inc.
+Google Pay and Google Play™ and Google Play logo are trademarks of Google LLC.

 Zelle and the Zelle related marks are wholly owned by Early Warning Services, LLC and are used herein under license.